RADIOACTIVITY.EU.COM

 Dr Nicolas DELERUE

 Nicolas Delerue is a CNRS research director at IJCLab in the field of particle accelerators.
 He is particularly interested in applications of low-energy particle accelerators.
-He organizes summer schools on this topic.
+He organizes summer schools on this subject.

 Camille Ducoin